akeneo/pim-api-docs/content/rest-api/overview.md

 For each new PIM versions, we add more and more resources to our REST API scope.
 For a detailed presentation as well as the format of each of these resources, take a look to the [Concepts & resources](/concepts/introduction.html) documentation.

-Also, you will find the complete reference of the endpoints available for each of these resources in the [reference REST API](/api-reference-index.html).
+Also, you will find the complete reference of the endpoints available for each of these resources in the [REST API Reference](/api-reference-index.html).
 You can also get the list of these endpoints by request, see [List of available endpoints](/documentation/overview.html#list-of-available-endpoints).

 ## List of available endpoints